On the fence about deciding whether to start a blog or not?

 Social media doesn’t let you own your community while blogging does.

-I can personally vouch this.
+I can personally vouch this benefit of blogging.

 With blogging, you can :